-DevOps, so named because it fuses development and operations to increase agility, has been central to development teams for a number of years.
+DevOps, so named because it fuses development and operations to increase agility, has been central to development and operations teams for a number of years and is now a critical modern software development practice.
 So what are development operations?
 Do you need DevOps to survive in today's business world?

 First off, DevOps isn't a product or service.
 It's a philosophy and a framework for how to think about a development project.

 DevOps is the process of getting all of your teams on the same page with cross-functional skill sets.
 It's designed to sculpt a team profile where the members have broad knowledge and experience but specialize in specific areas.
 Those areas may include app or web development, system administration, infrastructure engineering, quality assurance, and others.
 This broad knowledge with a specialization is part of why DevOps is so important.
 The cross-functional abilities of team members facilitate collaboration and reduce siloes.
 Siloed operations cause problems at every enterprise level, but they can cause all manner of practical issues for software development teams.

 Continuous Integration and Continuous Deployment (CI/CD) are nearly as trendy as DevOps.
 CI/CD has been trending upwards for several years.
 It's almost 10x as prevalent as it was five years ago.

 CI/CD is a reflection of today's digital marketplace.
 Notice that both terms involve the term "continuous."
 Companies can't afford downtime in today's hyper-competitive market.